-We know that when it comes to men’s health, men approach health care differently to women and may be hesitant to see the doctor for check-ups and screening.
+We know that when it comes to men’s health, males approach health care differently to females and they may be hesitant to see the doctor for check-ups and screening.
 Regular appointments are essential to improving the health of men and we encourage you to attend the clinic in a relaxed and regular manner.
 If it is preferable to work with a male doctor, we have multiple male GPs available to assist you.
-Our doctors have experience with a range of medical issues such as heart disease, mental health, diabetes and sexual/reproductive health.
+The doctors have experience with a range of medical issues such as heart disease, mental health, corporate wellness, diabetes and sexual/reproductive health.

 Some of the more common men’s health issues we are experienced with include:

-A heart health check will help you understand your risk for developing cardiovascular disease (heart attack, stroke etc.).
-The GP will look at your weight, cholesterol, blood pressure and perform a resting heart tracing (ECG) if indicated.
+A heart health check will help you understand your calculated risk of developing cardiovascular disease (heart attack, stroke etc.).
+The GP will look at your weight, cholesterol, blood pressure and perform a resting heart tracing (ECG), if indicated.

 Increased cholesterol levels and high blood pressure can contribute significantly to heart disease and stroke.
 There are often no obvious symptoms, so a quick blood pressure check and routine blood test is essential to assessing your heart health.

-The doctor will also review your lifestyle (dietary intake, physical activity levels, alcohol intake and smoking status) and offer advice to improve your risk factors.
+The doctor will also review your lifestyle (dietary intake, physical activity levels, alcohol intake and smoking status) and offer recommendations to improve your cardiovascular risk factors.
 We will work with you to help manage and improve your overall health.

 Prostate cancer is the most common cancer diagnosed in men, and the risk of developing prostate cancer increases with age.
 Symptoms may include difficulty urinating, frequent / sudden urge to urinate or blood in urine or semen.
 If you are 50 years or older (40 years if you have family history of prostate cancer) it is important that you discuss your risk factors with your GP.
 Together you will make an informed decision regarding the testing options for prostate cancer.